 An artist’s concept of CloudSat.
 Credit: NASA

 In April 2006, a NASA satellite called CloudSat launched from Vandenberg Air Force Base in California.
-Threading the horizon that day was a unique set of sturdy, workhouse cloud-observation instruments that have since changed cloud and climate science forever.
+Threading the horizon that day was a unique set of sturdy, workhorse cloud-observation instruments that have since changed cloud and climate science forever.

 Planned as a 22-month mission, CloudSat has crushed its mission goals and is still collecting data a decade after launch.
 As the second of NASA’s Earth System Science Pathfinder missions, CloudSat has lasted two decades past its original concept developed in the 1990s.

 The mission was conceived at Colorado State University, led by then-CSU faculty member Graeme Stephens, now head of the Center for Climate Sciences at NASA-Jet Propulsion Laboratory.
 The satellite was built by Boulder-based Ball Aerospace & Technologies Corp.

 For the last 10 years, the Data Processing Center (DPC) at the Cooperative Institute for Research in the Atmosphere (CIRA), a NOAA institute working in partnership with CSU’s Department of Atmospheric Science, has been gathering, analyzing and sharing CloudSat data.
 According to DPC manager Phil Partain, nearly 1.5 petabytes of CloudSat data and 43 million files have been distributed to 64 countries.

 The DPC, in partnership with several other universities and research centers, is responsible for converting CloudSat radar data into products useful for weather and climate scientists all over the world.